 Another function of the Planning Division is to review and approve for recording boundary survey/plats for a simple subdivision or combination of properties, in accordance with O.C.G.A. § 15-6-67 and the ULDC.
 Staff requires a minimum of three business days to fulfill the request.
 Please ensure that you allow additional processing time for more detailed requests.
-There is a fee of $25, made payable to the City of Gainesville.
-Large-scale subdivisions or subdivisions involving the construction of a road require the review of a preliminary and final plat as part of the Civil Plan Review process.
+There is a fee of $25 which can be paid online or in person.
+Large-scale subdivisions or subdivisions involving the construction of a road requires the review of a preliminary and final plat as part of the Civil Plan Review process.

 Record a Boundary Survey / Plat

 To record a boundary survey/plat to either combine properties or to subdivide a tract of land located within the City, please follow these steps:

 - Submit the survey/plat to Planning to determine what other departments are required to review the plat.
 This may include the Gainesville Department of Water Resources (DWR) confirming water and sewer availability, Hall County Environmental Health Department for septic tank (and/or well water) properties, and the Gainesville Public Works Department for future driveways.